Karen Browne (CHC Chair) – Term commenced : Feb 2019

 Mr Matt Matahaere - Dunedin - Term commenced: Apr 2018

 Matt works at the University of Otago in the Office of Māori Development where he is working on projects focussed on the recruitment, retention, and success of Māori students.
 Matt has a Bachelor of Arts and a Masters in Peace and Conflict Studies.
 His interest in health developed through work he did for Māori & Pacific health providers and the Alcohol Liquor Advisory Council.
 He is affiliated with Ngāi Tahu and Te Rūnanga o Ōtākou.
 Matt’s health fields of interest include mental health, Māori health, youth and children.

-Ms Ilka Fedor Dunedin
+Ms Ilka Fedor - Dunedin - Term commenced: Feb 2017

 Ilka has completed her Master's degree at Otago University and is also trained as a Primary School teacher.
 Ilka is actively involved with a number of community committees in Dunedin including the cycling advocacy group SPOKEs and the Caversham Toy Library.
 Ilka is also a mother to three young children.
 Ilka's health fields of interest include youth and children, and women's health.

 Mr Jason Searle - Cromwell - Term commenced: Apr 2018

 Jason works as a surveyor in Cromwell.
 He has a Bachelor of Science majoring in zoology and ecology at Massey University.
 Jason has a strong sporting background and has recently completed the GODZONE endurance race.
 He is part of the Clyde Rugby Team and a volunteer of the Urban Fire Brigade.
 Jason's health fields of interest include rural health and men's health.

 Ms Rosa Flaherty - Dunedin - Term commenced: Feb 2018